-Take time this week, schedule it in, and go through your Core Impacts.
+Take time this week, schedule it, and review your Core Impacts.

 What force-of-habit thinking is holding you back?
 If you want to dig deeper and gain perspective on your life and discover how to move past your Core Impacts and have a stronger life, click here: Next-Level Life.

 As unmanly as it is to say, I actually like The Lion King.
 I know.
 I know.
 I can hear all of you saying, “But Chris, you’re so studly!
 How could you possibly?”
 So go ahead … tell me how studly I am………………(crickets).

 I like it because it’s a great story, and it has some really classic scenes.
 One of the best is when the hyenas are gathered in a circle, and they keep chanting the great lion Mufasa’s name.